bgoonz/gists-revamp/by-extension/markdown/Node.md

 It loads modules that come bundled with Node.js like file system and HTTP from the Node.js API .
 It loads third-party libraries like Express and Mongoose that you install from npm.
 It lets you require your own files and modularize the project.
-Require is a function, and it accepts a parameter “path” and returns module.exports.
+Require is a function, and it accepts a parameter “path " and returns module.exports.

 Node Modules
 A Node module is a reusable block of code whose existence does not accidentally impact other code.